maybebyte/anthesis/why-openbsd.md

 ## Sane defaults

 OpenBSD is very configurable, but usually it doesn't really *need* to be configured.
-Where most minimal Linux distributions require some ironing out to really feel viable, OpenBSD doesn't.
 There's no need to set up the plethora of things that minimal Linux distributions would demand of you, like time synchronization, cron, log rotation, local mail delivery, ACPI events, and so forth.
-It's all there already, and set up to work in such a way that many users never need to configure them.
-I miss that seamless, integrated feeling every time I work with something that isn't OpenBSD, and the truly magical thing is OpenBSD does all this without feeling bloated.
+I miss that seamless, integrated feeling every time I work with something that isn't OpenBSD.
+The truly magical thing is OpenBSD does all this without feeling bloated.

 ## Other resources